Sami7754/Robotik_Arm/project.md

 <img src="https://github.com/Sami7754/Robotik_Arm/blob/main/pictures/overview.png">

 ## ✏️ The 3D modeling
-We costume made every single part of this arm.
+We costum made every single part of this arm.
 It was certainly not easy but it was the easier part of the project for sure.

 A few examples here :
 (3 images)